Certora/docs-infrastructure/docs/source/showcase/index.rst

 Sphinx tutorial and showcase
 ****************************

 This chapter describes the most useful Sphinx directives and roles.
+There are examples for both markdown and reStructuredText files.

-If you're markdown files (:file:`.md`) -- these use the `MyST`_ package, and the MyST examples are what you need.
+* If you're using *markdown* files (:file:`.md`), these use the `MyST`_ package, and the MyST examples are what you need.
-Those using reStructuredText filed (:file:`.rst`) should refer to the reStructuredText examples.
+* Those using *reStructuredText* files (:file:`.rst`) should refer to the reStructuredText examples.

 For additional information see: